Tony Reeves

 Anthony Robert Reeves (born 18 April 1943, New Eltham, South East London) is an English bass guitarist/contrabassist, noted for his "distinctive and complex bass sound" and use of electronic effects.
 Reeves was a co-founder of Colosseum, serving as bassist from 1968 to 1970.
+He also was a founding member of Greenslade, and served in most lineups of that band from 1972-2003.